Published on Saturday 22 October 2016 02:44

 Ten Second Review

-The Volvo V40 Cross Country might just be the coolest looking hatch on sale in the UK.
+The improved Volvo V40 Cross Country model might just be the coolest looking hatch on sale in the UK.
 It's eye-catching, well engineered, well equipped and the prices aren't exorbitant either.
 There's just one downside; only the priciest petrol model is all-wheel drive.
+Still, with the introduction of clever, efficient, 'Drive-E' technology right across the range, there are now lots of reasons to justify ownership.

-Now the bad news.
-There's only one all-wheel drive model in the V40 Cross Country range and it's the top 2.5-litre T5 model, which is going to be the engine that nobody in the UK would normally opt for due to its fuel thirst.
+First the bad news.
+There's only one all-wheel drive model in the V40 Cross Country range and it's the top 245bhp T5 petrol model.
+This variant gets one of Volvo's clever 'Drive-E' range of modern era engines, but it's still going to be of minority interest to UK buyers.
 So where does that leave us with the rest of the range?
 With a bunch of front-wheel drive hatches.
 In other words, the 'Cross Country' bit is really only applicable if someone has considerately laid a few miles of tarmac across said country first.
 That also means that the V40 Cross Country isn't going to feel too far removed from a normal V40 to drive.
 Still, given that the standard V40 is brilliant, that's not much of a criticism.

 Design and Build